 Also not found in the Big Book is the suggestion that newcomers claim a home group and make that a meeting they do not miss.
 Having a home group leads a newcomer toward trust and empathy and feelings of safety, self-worth and belonging.
 A newcomer’s pick of a home group will also likely lead to their first service opportunity.
 I get great strength and connection from letting my home group know they are my home group.

-The learnings on what works for alcoholics who want recovery through AA did not end with the publication of the Big Book.
-Those learnings, often borne of personal experience also flow from alcoholic to alcoholic and sponsor to sponsee.
+The lessons on what works for alcoholics who want recovery through AA did not end with the publication of the Big Book.
+Those learnings, often borne of personal experience, also flow from alcoholic to alcoholic and sponsor to sponsee.
 I pray for the openness to hear and the courage to share.

 Bill M.’s Home Group is BYOBook, 9 am, Saturdays, at Faith Lutheran Church in Castro Valley.
 Hybrid Meeting – Zoom Code is 871-0897-4652.
 Passcode is 110619.